 The ICE Health Service Corps, in conjunction with the U.S. Public Health Service (PHS), offers well-qualified students an excellent employment opportunity through the Senior Commissioned Officer Student Training and Extern Program (SRCOSTEP).
 Through SRCOSTEP, students in select health-related field of study are commissioned as Ensigns in PHS during the final year of academic study towards a qualifying degree or residency.
 Students receive full salary and benefits in exchange for an employment commitment at the sponsoring agency after graduation.

 What happens after you submit your application

 Once you submit your application, we will assess your experience and training, identify the best qualified applicants, and refer those applications to the hiring manager for further consideration and interviews.
-We will notify you by email the outcome after each of these steps has been completed.
-Your status will also be updated on your USAJOBS account throughout the process.
+We will notify you by email the outcome after you complete each of these steps.
+IHSC will update your status on your USAJOBS account throughout the process.

 Following receipt of a tentative selection letter, you must complete pre-employment requirements.
 These requirements vary by position.
 All positions require security vetting and drug test.
 You may also be required to pass a medical exam, fitness exam and oral board interview.
 Security vetting takes an average of three months to complete, but the process can vary from two weeks to one year, depending on both the applicant’s history and the level of security vetting required for the position.
-For internal candidates, drug test is not required.
+For internal candidates, a drug test is not required.

-A tentative selection letter remains tentative until all pre-employment requirements are met for the position.
-Once you have cleared these requirements, then a firm job offer will be made.
+A selection letter remains tentative until the candidate meets all pre-employment requirements for the position.
+Once you clear these requirements, then IHSC will make a firm job offer.